andrewckramer/NASA-APOD/README.md

 - Made major updates to the GUI appearance, including a more graphical appearance which now features the APOD logo, now built using CustomTkinter instead of Tkinter.

+- Now displays the copyright for the image if it is provided by the API.

 ## Future Updates